I wait behind an old fashioned, green painted, heavy iron British Rail gate.

 Half a century of problems and misery followed.
 Vandalism, struggle.
 And still people are living here, below the poverty line.

-They used to say the trawler men of Hull would come back from their weeks on the northern waters, where they’d been fishing out amongst the giant whales and icebergs, under the northern lights, and they’d spend the next days drinking all their money away in the pubs of the Anlaby and Hessle Roads, before going out into the dangers of the high seas again.
+They used to say the trawler men of Hull would come back from their weeks on the northern waters, where they’d been fishing out amongst the giant whales and icebergs, under the northern lights, and they’d spend the next days drinking all their money away in the pubs of the Anlaby and Hessle Roads, before going out onto the dangers of the high seas again.

 They say they still do it now in Hull.
 But without the fishing part.